Genivia/RE-flex/doc/index.md

 ### Assigning input                                       {#regex-input-assign}

-An input object can be constructed by specifying a string, a file, or a stream to read from.
+An input object is constructed by specifying a string, a file, or a stream to read from.
 You can also reassign input to read from new input.

 More specifically, you can pass a `std::string`, `char*`, `std::wstring`, `wchar_t*`, `FILE*`, or a `std::istream` to the constructor.